HTML Colspan and Rowspan

 8 <td>Cell 2</td>

-9 <td>Cell 3</td> <!-- Extra cell -->
+9 <td>Cell 3</td> <!-- Extra cell - this breaks the table -->

 10 </tr>